BaguaSys/tutorials/src/more-optimizations/generic-fused-optimizer.md

 ## Benchmark Result

 We tested on a Kwai proprietary natural language processing dataset and BERT-BASE model, with 8 NVIDIA Tesla V100 GPUs.
-The result shows that **by enabling generic fused optimizer, the end-to-end training performance can be increased by 10%**.
+The result shows that **by enabling generic fused optimizer, the end-to-end training time can be reduced by 8%**.

 |                     | w/o Fused Optimizer | w.
 Fused Optimizer  |
 |---------------------|---------------------|---------------------|